Glossary of SEM terms

 NCD: An initialism for New Connector Data.
 An NCD is a request for SolarWinds to update an existing connector to receive data that is either being missed or is coming in as unmatched.

 Node: An Agent instance monitored by SEM.
-On the SEM Console, navigate to Nodes > Nodes to display the Agents monitored by each of your SEM Managers.
+On the SEM Console, navigate to Configure > Nodes to display the Agents monitored by each of your SEM Managers.

 Ops Center: See Ops Center view.